Differential Rating System

 In situations where a change in use does not require a Council consent, but warrants a change in rating category, the onus is on the ratepayer to inform Council.
 Any change in use during a rating year will apply from 1 July of the following rating year.

 Rates are calculated using a differential rating system that is based on land use.
-The billing categories are as follows: Districtwide water supply rate - differential categories For the purposes of water supply rates the following differential...
+The billing categories are as follows: Districtwide water supply rate - differential...

 The quarterly rates instalment may contain an insert.
 Copies of current and previous inserts are available below for download or print.